1080p vs 1440p: Which One Is Better? & Why?

 5. Responsiveness

-1440p displays exercise a higher workload on hardware and software, which can affect your laptop’s responsiveness—especially when it comes to playing games and watching videos online.
+1440p displays exercise a higher workload on hardware and software, affecting your laptop’s responsiveness—especially when playing games and watching videos online.

 1080p laptops deliver satisfactory performance for most casual tasks such as streaming media, surfing the web, and watching movies on Netflix and YouTube (1080p).